-The algorithm extends the circuit by always choosing a node x that belongs to the circuit but has some edges that are not included in the circuit.
-The algorithm constructs a new path from node x that only contains edges that are not in the circuit.
-Since the degree of each node is even, the path will return to the node x sooner or later, which creates a subcircuit.
+The algorithm extends the circuit by always finding a node x that belongs to the circuit but has an outgoing edge that is not included in the circuit.
+The algorithm constructs a new path from node x that only contains edges that are not yet in the circuit.
+Sooner or later, the path will return to the node x, which creates a subcircuit.